SongFGH/bi-tbcnn/README.md

 sudo apt-get install docker-ce
 ```

-Then run the following script on the command line:
+Enter the following scripts on the command line to build and run the system respectively:
 ```
 ./b
+./r clean
 ```

 ## Modify the inputs